kct2020/prospra-11ty-11ta/project-notes.md

 Branch commit / Pull Request notes from 11ta-template listed latest first.

+## 210927a Switch Server (2)
+I missed that social shares were included in post layouts.
+So I need to:
+- Delete sharing app from Cloudflare.
+- Turn reddit off in `src/_data/structure.js`.
+- <del>Add code to pages.</del> I'm going to treat all my content pages as posts and see how this looks before switching server.

 ## 210926a Switch Server
 Check and tidy all files, re-write this README, and redirect domain to Cloudflare Pages.
 I spotted that I overlooked the social links.
 But a repo search for `shanerobinson` soon told me where to change that.
 Also it pointed me to `package.json` that I need to update.